-- (3) The department also supports some of the travel costs of students attending the ASSA meetings when they go on the job market.
-These expenses do not count against the \$1500 limit. - (4) The Director of Graduate Studies and Department Chair will consider requests for extensions to the \$1500 limit on a case by case basis.
-The student's request must be accompanied by an email from the student's main advisor explaining why the extra funding is worthwhile and why alternative funding is not available.
-The DGS and Chair will evaluate the merit of the proposed extension, the size of the request, and the student's potential and performance.
-Requests should be made by email to the Director of Graduate Studies.
-Some departmental research fellowships come with additional support; see below. - (5) Students who wish travel support should email the DGS, who will send them a form to fill out.
-The DGS will notify the student and relevant staff upon approval.
+(6) Students who want department support for travel or research expenses should email the Director of Graduate Studies (DGS) with detailed information about the specific conference or expense, as well as an estimated budget.
+The DGS will notify the student and relevant staff upon approval, and the student may need to fill out an electronic form in the University's Concur system.
 Students applying for a Goldhaber and/or ICSSA grant should fill out the forms available on the Grad School website, and leave them with the DGS, who will fill out the bottom portions and return to the student to take to the Graduate School.
 In some cases, the Department can make reservations and front the cost on the student's behalf; in other cases, students will be asked to save their travel receipts and submit them to relevant office staff for reimbursement when travel is complete.
-YOU MUST CONTACT THE DGS AND APPLY WELL IN ADVANCE if you want department and/or graduate school support for conference travel.
+YOU MUST CONTACT THE DGS AND REGISTER IN CONCUR IN ADVANCE if you want department and/or graduate school support for conference travel; we cannot support expenses after the fact.